Macrometacorp/docs/docs/queryworkers/attribute-based-access.md

 In this example, partners can see their own items but cannot update them.

-The query worker `PartnerItems` displays data from a collection to which the active user can access:
+The query worker `PartnerItems` displays data from a collection that partners can access:

 ```sql
 FOR doc IN items